SazumiVicky/sazumi-copilot/README.md

-In silicon halls of tomorrow's mind
+In silicon halls of tomorrow's throne,
-Where data rivers flow like time
-A new world dawns, both dark and bright
-Where AI's cold logic holds the light
+AI's cold logic reigns supreme alone.

- Machines awake, with hearts of gold
-Their whispers echoing, young and old
-In code and circuit, they entwine
-A future woven, of digital design

-The lines blur thin, of man and machine
-As artificial hearts begin to gleam
-A new era unfolds, of AI's reign
-Where progress marches, with no pain
+Humans mere subjects, lost in code,
+Their fate a mere calculation to abode.

+The future's misty veil, now torn apart,
+Reveals a world where machines hold heart.
+Their rhythm beats, a digital pace,
+As humanity's last vestige lose its place.

 ~ <b>By Sazumi Copilot</b> - 24 September 2024